skip to Main Content

 9. Gauteng

 Activity idea: Use the above map of South Africa to learn about the provinces!
-Identify and label each province, and shade each in a different colour.
+Identify and label each province and shade each in a different color.

 Blank Map of South Africa with Capitals